MicrosoftDocs/customer-insights/ci-docs/export-microsoft-advertising.md

 1. Enter your **Microsoft Advertising Customer ID and Account ID**.

 1. In the **Data matching** section, in the **Email** field, select the field with a customer's email address.
+ > All PII data is hashed before it is sent to Facebook.

 1. Select **Save**.